 a.
 In the Wiki, click Edit Wiki Content.

-f.
-You can link to other Wiki pages you have created by clicking the link to Wiki pages button.
+e.
+You can link to other Wiki pages you have created by clicking the Plus icon in content editor toolbar.
 Please note that this option will only be available when at least two wiki pages exist.

 f.
 When finished, click Submit.
 The content will now be ready to view on the Wiki.